 In this paper, we argue that labeling overhead has become the main hurdle to researching effective and practical KPI anomaly detection.
-Equipped with our novel technique robust and rapid anomaly similarity search, our proposed semiautomatic labeling tool Label-Less saves the operators from scanning and checking the long KPIs back and forth for abnormal patterns or label consistency.
-Our evaluations using 30 real KPIs show that anomaly similarity search achieves the best F-score of 0.95 on average, and a real-time response time (less than 0.5 second).
+Our proposed semi-automatic labeling tool Label-Less saves the operators from scanning and checking the long KPIs back and forth for abnormal patterns and label consistency by unsupervised anomaly detection based on Isolation Forest, and robust anomaly similarity search, which is built on top of existing time series similarity search methods.
+Our evaluations show that anomaly similarity search achieves the best F-score of 0.95 on average, and a real-time response time.
 Overall, Label-Less developed in practice can reduce operators' labeling overhead by more than 90%.

-We believe that, Label-Less is important first step to enable an ImageNet-like large-scale KPI anomaly dataset with highquality ground truth.
+We believe that, Label-Less is important first step to enable an ImageNet-like large-scale KPI anomaly dataset with high-quality ground truth.
 This is greatly beneficial to KPI anomaly detection in academia and industry just like what ImageNet did to computer vision and deep learning.